The Big Trip to Big Sky

 Christmas came and went, and despite working in sales—where January PTO is generally frowned upon—I took the second week of January off.
 I submitted my request and quietly whispered a prayer to the snow gods.

 There were about 70 people on this trip.
-I knew one person.
+I knew two people.
 Still, I hopped on the bus to Newark with zero concern, confident that by the end of the week I’d recognize everyone by face—or at least by ski mask and goggles.

-Big Sky is known for its sheer size and variety.
-Over 75% of the terrain is blues, double blues, and black diamonds.
+Big Sky itself is massive and unapologetic.
+More than 75% of the terrain is blues, double blues, and black diamonds.
 Translation: this mountain does not mess around.
-Going from Bunny Hills to Big Sky is like going from your backyard sandbox to Mount Everest—suddenly everything is massive, and your perspective is completely reset.
-The hotel was beautiful.
-It included an amazing breakfast, a heated pool and an even hotter hot tub- which I was in every night.
+Going from bunny hills to Big Sky feels like going from a backyard sandbox straight to Mount Everest—suddenly everything is bigger, steeper, and slightly humbling in the best possible way.

 Day One: Guided and Grateful

 Our first day included a complimentary mountain guide—an excellent decision formed by our group leaders Tammy and Karen (SJ Ski Club).
 Big Sky is massive, and having someone show us around while prioritizing safety made all the difference.
 We skied about 15 miles that day, mostly greens and blues, in a group of 12 intermediate skiers.
-The summit sits around 11,000 feet, so altitude sickness was a real concern for us sea-level dwellers.
+The base of BIg Ski sits around 7,000 feet with the summit ~ 11,000 feet, so altitude sickness was a real concern for us sea-level dwellers.
 Thankfully, I felt fine.
 Others… not so much.

 Day Two: Ski the Loop